sjbar03's Dev Blog

 Overview

 I took on this project after taking CS4620 (Intro to Graphics) in the Fall of 2025.
 We went over ray tracing in that course, however we did all of our ray tracing assingments in Python, something I was not a fan of.
 Being a person who is fond of optimization, I naturally decided to write my own ray tracer in C. Additionally, at the time of writing this I am enrolled in ECE5760 (Hardware Acceleration via FPGA), a topic that translates well to low-level optimization - especially for Ray Tracing.
-In its current state, the project is designed to compile and run on Windows, but I am designing the infrastructure in a way that should allow me to easily port the design to the DE1-SOC FPGA and display on a 640x480p VGA screen.
-I aim to develop a working version of the HDL to accelerate this program before May of this year (while I still have access to Cornell's FPGAs).
+In its current state, the project is designed to compile and run on Windows, but I am designing the infrastructure in a way that should lend itself to FPGA acceleration.
+The target FPGA is the Xilinx UltraScale+ XCKU5P - a very capable FPGA on a unnamed bare-bones development board that I found on AliExpress.
+I've been exploring the Vivado toolset and designing a PCB to facilitate HDMI and USB connectivity on the FPGA.

 I am hoping that this project will be the first of many in which I explore low-level graphics, and hardware acceleration.
 Naturally, next in line will be rasterization.
 I will certainly be developing a similarly natured FPGA project before my graduation in May as a final project for ECE5760, but the topic is still TBD.
 I'll be sure to document my progress here!